rossmoody/rossmoody/README.md

 ## 🔭 I’m currently working on...

-My browser extension side project called [SVG Gobbler](https://github.com/rossmoody/svg-gobbler) that finds vector content in the page and lets you download it or copy it to your clipboard for quick access during development and design.
+My open source side project called [SVG Gobbler](https://github.com/rossmoody/svg-gobbler).
+It's a browser extension that finds vector content in the page and lets you download it or copy it to your clipboard for quick access during development and design.

 ## 🌱 I’m currently learning ...